 - Stage C [Third payment]: On submission of final construction and approval drawings.

 If after any stage, payment is delayed, inquire from your client.
-If you aren’t convinced about his explanation or payment date remains uncertain without reasonable explanation, then suspend work till you are certain of payment.
+If you aren’t convinced about his explanation or the payment date remains uncertain without reasonable explanation, then suspend work till you are certain of payment.

 7. Be professional and do a good job.

 In the course of your design and interaction with your client, he will observe you to ascertain if you are worthy of your fees.
-Your designs and documentations should be above the pack and standard.
+Your designs and documentation should be above the pack and standard.

-Yes, but I really don’t see it as been at the mercy of the client, it is more or less, you submitting your work and awaiting his review to ascertain if you have professionally delivered as you promised.
+Yes, but I really don’t see it as being at the mercy of the client, it is more or less, you submitting your work and awaiting his review to ascertain if you have professionally delivered as you promised.

 Now, if you have done well, be rest assured that your payments won’t be unnecessarily delayed, however, if you delivered a shabby job, then you will be called back to finish up properly.

 If the article was useful to you, kindly share your experience and leave a comment below.
-Also share and subscribe for even better posts.
+Also, share and subscribe for even better posts.